How AI can use your clinical data to boost your business

 A good example of one of AI’s many unsung benefits is its utility in recall operations, where a front office team can, without any clinical knowledge, use Practice Intelligence to understand who among the patients due for recall are most in need of care.
 The team can then prioritize recall to ensure that those most needing care are getting it.
 A healthier patient population follows, as does greater production, since addressing more patient need naturally means doing more dentistry.

 Another often-overlooked use case for AI in practice operations is procurement, where the broad “x-ray” vision that AI can offer into the health trends across an office’s entire patient population can be applied to guide smarter business decisions.
 Breaking patient populations down by actionable categories, Practice Intelligence allows practices to calculate the overall incidence of different pathologies within the practice and to quantify the treatment opportunities within those patient groups that have not been addressed.
 How many patients potentially need restorative care?
 How many need an implant?
-How many are coming in this month with endodontic therapy needs or periodontal issues.
+How many are coming in this month with endodontic therapy needs or periodontal issues?

 These kinds of AI-powered insights enable practices to anticipate, for example, the likely number of endodontic procedures that will be performed in the next six months.
 Information that the practice can then use to estimate the volume of supplies needed to conduct those procedures.
 A DSO looking across 10 or more practices could use this same information to determine procurement timelines for each practice across the full range of possible treatment categories.